 Maximizing digital COMMUNICATION to connect with your audience

-But churches are supposed to reach everyone?
+But aren’t churches supposed to reach everyone?
 All people need the Gospel!
 Do you want me to ignore some people digitally?
 These are great, healthy questions.
-Ultimately, recognize that a hybrid church will utilize digital to maximize connections with people.
-Come ready to be challenged.
+Ultimately, recognize that a hybrid church will use digital tools to maximize connections with people.

 Utilizing digital COMMUNITY to build trust with your people

-Churches often struggle with embracing digital communities holistically.
-Traditionally, they’ve utilized digital media for one-way communication, envisioning online services reaching vast audiences as remarkable.
+Churches often struggle to embrace digital communities holistically.
+Traditionally, they’ve used digital media for one-way communication, envisioning online services reaching vast audiences as remarkable.
 Yet, a truly effective hybrid church leverages digital tools beyond mere broadcast, engaging in two-way interactions.
 By listening, gathering feedback, and delving into digital insights, they deepen their understanding of people in the digital realm.

-This is the heart of digital community: listening more than talking.
+This is the heart of the digital community: Listening more than talking.
 By listening, we build trust with the people we are connecting with.
 Digital community is vital to strengthening your digital ministry and getting people into church buildings.

 Isaac Frere, the lead pastor at RŪ Tampa, has discovered this secret.
-During Covid, he told me, “As a pastor, why do I need a building?
+During the COVID-19 pandemic, he told me, “As a pastor, why do I need a building?
 The building is a lid on the number of people I can reach.”
-Isaac is developing a core strategy that is dependent on physical and digital communities with his new church plant in Tampa, FL.
-What does a hybrid church look like on a limited budget?
-Isaac will share his learning from RŪ Church in Part Six of The Digitally Resilient Church webinar on September 18th.

 Understanding how digital can complement and strengthen the MISSION of your church